The Ritz Hotel, London: Marie Antoinette Suite

-The Marie Antoinette Suite is accessed from the main restaurant.
+The Marie Antoinette Suite is accessed from the main restaurant and is temporarily closed from January 2023.
 According to Marcus Binney "the gilded detail of the room has the lustre and crispness of gilt bronze, even the egg-and-dart in the boldly modelled cornice".
 Floral motifs are a common feature of the room, given the namesake, Marie Antoinette, and represents the flowers at one of her feasts.
 Over the overmantel is a basket of flowers, with "flowers spilling out over the frames of the oval lunettes".

 In the small entrance lobby of the suite are two terracotta statues of Spring and Summer, with "drum-shaped pedestals ornamented with gilt-bronze flowers and ribbons".
 The ventilation grilles, of considerable size, are decorated in bronzed lattice.
 On the walls are a series lamp holders held by miniature Apollo lyres, with each bulb holder containing around 25 leaves opened out.
 The lights, according to Binney, are hung on "cords from ribbons tied in bows, entwined at intervals with flowers, descending to a cluster of tassels".
 The panels of the walls are treated like picture frames, with inner and outer mouldings, in contrast to the window frames and the wall mirrors which are surrounded by "clusters of reeds, with an inset behind which a curtain could hang without obscuring the moulding", according to Binney.